-5.5 Use of company resources
+6.6 Use of company resources

-- 5.5.1 Employees are accountable for all of Denel's assets under their control and should protect them against any risk of loss or damage. - 5.5.2 Denel's assets may comprise land, buildings, products, equipment, stock, funds, office supplies, etc. It also specifically includes designs, drawings, software, trade secrets, financial data and other commercial information. - 5.5.3 Denel's assets may only be used for the benefit of Denel and not for the personal gain of employees or others.
-Employees should take reasonable care of all assets under their control; ensure that the assets are not abused and that they are only used for valid business purposes. - 5.5.4 Assets belonging to Denel, irrespective of its value, whether new, old, used, partially used, scrap, left-over, abandoned or discarded, may not be removed from the premises without prior written authorisation. - 5.5.5 Whenever assets are temporarily removed from Denel's premises to an alternative site or workplace, the authorising manager or his delegate shall keep, and shall regularly update, a register of such assets and their whereabouts and shall take steps to ensure the timeous return of such assets to Denel. - 5.5.6 Should an employee become aware of a situation where assets temporarily removed from Denel's premises are used under suspicious circumstances, he/she must inform his/her manager and assist with the recovery of the assets.
-Failure to report such findings or to assist with its recovery will be regarded as a misconduct that may lead to disciplinary action. - 5.5.7 Employees should take care that their personal belongings such as bags or vehicles are not used by others to illegally remove company assets. - 5.5.8 Upon termination of employment, employees must hand over all of Denel's assets in their possession or under their control, including books, documents, manuals, specifications, technical and commercial data, computer discs, microfiche copies, keys, security cards, tools or any other property.
+- 6.6.1 Employees are [accountable] responsible for the protection [all] of Denel's assets under their control and held accountable [should protect them against any risk of] for losses or damages thereon due to negligence. - 6.6.2 Denel's assets may comprise land, buildings, products, equipment, stock, funds, office supplies, etc. It also specifically includes designs, drawings, software, trade secrets, financial data and other commercial information. - 6.6.3 Denel's assets may only be used for the benefit of Denel and not for the personal gain of employees or [others] third parties.
+Employees should take reasonable care of all assets under their control; ensure that the assets are not abused and that they are only used for valid business purposes. - 6.6.4 Regardless [Assets belonging to Denel, irrespective] of value, age, condition, quantity [whether new, old, used, partially used, scrap, left-over, abandoned or discarded,] Denel assets may not be removed from the premises without prior written authorisation from the line manager.

+- 6.6.5 Whenever assets are temporarily removed from Denel's premises to an alternative site or workplace, the authorising manager or delegate shall keep, and shall regularly up-date, a register of such assets and their whereabouts and shall take steps to ensure the timeous return of such assets to Denel. - 6.6.6 Should an employee become aware of a situation where assets temporarily removed from Denel's premises are used under suspicious circumstances, he/she must inform his/her manager in order to recover the assets.
+Failure to report such findings may be regarded as a misconduct that may lead to disciplinary action. - 6.6.7 Employees should take care that their personal belongings such as bags or vehicles are not used by others to illegally remove company assets. - 6.6.8 Upon termination of employment, employees must hand over all of Denel's assets in their possession or under their control, including books, documents, manuals, specifications, technical and commercial data, computer discs, microfiche copies, keys, security cards, tools or any other property.